Anton87/minimalpipeline/README.md

 ### Settings

-The candidates kept for training are 10 while the candidates kept for testing are 50.
+The candidates kept for training are 10 while the candidates kept for testing are 20.

-Out of 824 questions only 416 are used to generate training examples because the others do not have valid candidate passages in the top-50 candidates list.
+#Out of 824 questions only 416 are used to generate training examples because the others do not have valid candidate passages in the top-50 candidates list.

 ### Producing the folds